Harry’s University of Bristol research profile is available at

 Harry has previously completed a year-long placement at Rolls-Royce Plc investigating the use of additive manufacturing for aerospace engines, and graduated from his Aerospace Engineering MEng degree at the University of Bristol in July 2018.
 He has also been the University of Bristol’s Formula Student Team Principal.

-Outside of the office Harry is a keen motorsports, football and rugby fan, and enjoys travelling.
+Outside of the office Harry is a keen motorsports, football and rugby fan, and enjoys playing guitar.

 - Virtual-physical twinning